finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

 various data attributes available through `IssuerCriteria` and `AssetCriteria`.

-### Collateral Asset and Issuer Types
+## Collateral Asset and Issuer Types

-Under data types for `IssuerCriteria` and `AssetCriteria`, respectively, the `issuerType` and `collateralAssetType` attributes provide additional data to detail collateral.
+Under data types for both `IssuerCriteria` and `AssetCriteria` the first data attributes available to detail collateral are `issuerType` and `collateralAssetType` these will offer additional data.

-#### Defining Collateral Issuers:
+**Defining Collateral Issuers:**

 `issuerType` allows for multiple expressions of data related to the issuer using `CollateralIssuerType` containing data attributes as
 follows:

-- `issuerType` of type `IssuerTypeEnum` specifies the origin of entity issuing the collateral with the following enumerations shown as examples but not limited to:
+`issuerType IssuerTypeEnum` Specifies the origin of entity issuing the collateral with the following enumerations shown as examples but not limited to:

 -   SupraNational
 -   SovereignCentralBank
 -   RegionalGovernment
 -   Corporate

 Some attributes are extended to allow further granularity as shown in the examples below:

-- `supraNationalType` Represents types of supranational entity issuing the asset, such as international organisations and multilateral banks -- with enumerations to define:
+`supraNationalType` Represents types of supranational entity issuing the asset, such as international organisations and multilateral banks -- with enumerations to define:

 -   InternationalOrganisation
 -   MultilateralBank

-#### Defining Collateral Assets:
+**Defining Collateral Assets:**

 `collateralAssetType` allows for multiple expressions of data related to the collateral asset using `AssetType` which has further data attributes as follows:

-- `assetType` - Represents the type of collateral asset with data attributes as enumerations to define:
+assetType - Represents the type of collateral asset with data attributes as enumerations to define

 -   Security
 -   Cash
 -   Commodity
 -   Other Collateral Products

-- `securityType` - Represents the type of security with data attributes to define, as examples:
+`securityType` - Represents the type of security with data attributes to define, as examples:

 -   Debt
 -   Equity
 -   Fund

-- `debtType` - Represents a filter based on the type of bond which includes further optional granularity for certain characteristics that may be required to define specific details related to debt type assets such but not limited to as follows:
+`debtType` - Represents a filter based on the type of bond which includes further optional granularity for certain characteristics that may be required to define specific details related to debt type assets such but not limited to as follows:

 -   DebtClass
     -   Asset Backed
     -   Convertible
     -   RegCap
     -   Structured
 -   DebtEconomics
     -   Debt Seniority
         -   *Secured*
         -   *Senior*
         -   *Subordinated*
     -   Debt Interest
         -   *Fixed*
         -   *Floating*
         -   *Inflation Linked*
     -   Debt Principal
         -   *Bullet*
         -   *Callable*
         -   *Puttable*
         -   *Amortising*

 A similar structure exists for `equityType` and `fundType` and other collateral assets types.